CleverCloud/clever-components/WEB-COMPONENTS.md

 * Use `// language=CSS` over your `css` declaration so WebStorm can to syntaxic coloration and more
 * Use `// language=HTML` in your stories so WebStorm can to syntaxic coloration and more
 * Try to avoid the quotes for this `prop="${this.prop}"` and do this instead: `prop=${this.prop}`
+* Make sure all texts are translated
+* Prefix all translation keys with the component name and split parts with dots

 ## How to order stuff in a custom element using LitElement?